Skip to content

 • src/iosys/uart_fixed.v: the UART TX/RX modules

 The other older io system module is iosys_picorv32.v.
 It uses a risc-v softcore running inside the FPGA to act as the IO processor.
-New cores should use iosys_bl616, the newer module.
+New cores should use iosys_bl616.

 The hdl-util/HDMI interface should run in 720p mode.
 Please refer to nestang_top.v and the HDMI module author's documentation for how to use it.